pauldzitse/disaster-response-pipeline/README.md

  ## 1. Description

 This Project is one of the Data Science Nanodegree Program of [Udacity](https://www.udacity.com/school-of-data-science) in collaboration with  [appen](https://appen.com/).
 The initial dataset contains pre-labelled tweet and messages from real-life disaster situations.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.

 The Project is divided in the following Sections:

-    Processing Data, ETL Pipeline for extracting data from source, cleaning data and saveing them in a proper databse structure
-    Machine Learning Pipeline for training a model to be able to classify text message in categories Web App tfor showing model results in real time.
+Processing Data, ETL Pipeline for extracting data from source, cleaning data and saving them in a proper database structure Machine Learning Pipeline for training a model to be able to classify text message in categories Web App for showing model results in real time.

 <a id='getting started'></a>
 ## 2. Getting Started